Listed below are literacy resources and services that we provide.

 Maya's Book Nook - "promoting language and literacy skills through diverse children's literature."
 They have a wonderful (beyond the book) section that includes discussion questions and crafts to go along with the book.

-*Mocha Books Literacy Program - Earn a free book in exchange for an oral or written book report.
-Participate in the summer reading challenge.
+*Mocha Books Lit' Clubs - Earn a free book in exchange for an oral or written reading report.

 *Braums Book Buddy Program - Earn free ice cream while you read.
 This program is ran during the traditional school season.